ptavarez/tic_tac_dro_project/README.md

 After:

 Just finished up the game's logic.
 I feel like I did a bad job making my code DRY, but I believe I have a functioning board, so that's all I should be worried about right now.
 The hardest part for me was figuring out a way of checking the board for a winner.
 I ended up hardcoding every possibility for both players to win, and it works.
 I even have a way for X and O to switch off anytime the addToBoard function is invoked.
 Once I meet all requirements, I'll work on a better way of determining the winner.

-## Authentication
+## Authentication (Feb 8)

+Before:

+Now that I'm done with the game's logic (I think), it's time to make some curl requests and start being buddies wiht the API.
+Making curl requests is a little fuzzy to me, but I hope I could make this work.
+After I successfully made curl requests to the API to sign up, sign in, change password, and sign out, I have to make sure I get success or failure messages.

 ## Game UI